 Snacks as Meal Replacements

 The increased snacking NPD activity reflects the move toward smaller meal portions and more eating moments spread throughout the day.
-Nuts & seeds are in the (just over 21% according to Innova), closely followed by fruit-based snacks (15.6%) and potato-based snacks (13.3%).
+According to Innova, nuts & seeds are just over 21%, closely followed by fruit-based snacks (15.6%) and potato-based snacks (13.3%).
 With nuts, seeds and fruit leading new snack development, health and wellness clearly are a key driver in the category.
 Bonus: if snacks are becoming meal replacements, fortification with added health ingredients becomes very relevant.

 3 Focus Points for Health & Wellness Snacks